 Who are physician associates?

-Physician associates are collaborative healthcare professionals with a generalist medical education, who work alongside doctors and provide medical care as an integral part of the multidisciplinary team.
-Physician associates are dependent practitioners working with a dedicated supervisor, but are able to work autonomously with appropriate support.
+Physician associates are medically trained, generalist healthcare professionals, who work alongside doctors and provide medical care as an integral part of the multidisciplinary team.
+Physician associates are dependent practitioners working with a dedicated medical supervisor, but are able to work autonomously with appropriate support.